 The KONA boasts a 3-piece stainless steel infuser filter system, an extra thick clear borosilicate glass coffee pot housed in an attractive outer shell to protect it from chips and cracks.
-This protective design is one of the key features that sets the KONA apart from other French Presses.
+This protective design is one of the key features that sets the KONA apart from other ones on the list.
 You don’t have to worry about knocking it over and breaking, it’s just not going to happen with this model.

 SterlingPro French Coffee Press 8 Cup (1 liter, 34 oz)

-This reliable and durable French Press is also made of heat-resistant borosilicate glass.
-Its biggest selling feature is the Double Screens System, which promises no more coffee grounds in your mouth.
+This reliable and durable unit is also made of heat-resistant borosilicate glass.
+Its biggest selling feature is the Double Screens System, which promises no more grounds in your mouth.
 This unique, innovative system features a primary screen that touches the glass wall more tightly and evenly.
 At the same time, the second screen filters the tiny grounds, which manage to pass through the primary screen.
-The lid has a plastic lining that doesn’t come in contact with the coffee but rather acts as an insulator, so it won’t be hot for pressing.
+The lid has a plastic lining that doesn’t come in contact with the coffee but rather acts as insulation, so it won’t be hot for pressing.
 The SterlingPro also includes 2 extra replacement screens.
 A real bang for your buck product!

 Bodum Brazil French Press Coffee Maker, 34 oz

 This French Press has been in the market since the 1980’s and is still going strong.
 The Brazil has a durable, heat-resistant borosilicate glass beaker and a BPA-free plastic handle and base.
 It also has a 3-part stainless steel mesh filter.
 Its patented safety lid prevents the splashing of liquids while pressing.
-All parts are dishwasher safe, and it also comes in a variety of colors.
+All parts are dishwasher safe to make cleaning a breeze and it also comes in a variety of colors.